friesendrywall/norFAT/README.md

 	uint16_t garbageCount;
 	uint32_t future;
 	_sector sector[NORFAT_SECTORS];
-} _FAT;/* must equal sector size */
+} _FAT;
 ```
-There are two copies of this in NOR at any time, with each one saved atomically on commit.  _sector is used in such a way that only 1's are turned to 0's until garbage collection happens.
-After each commit, the old crc is 0'd, and a new entry calculated based on its new offset, then entered using ascii to denote the new commit.
-Once either we are out of commit entries, or garbage needs to be collected, then we refresh and copy new entries to the next two locations while deleting old.
+There are two copies of this in NOR at any time, with each one
+saved atomically on commit.  _sector is used in such a way that
+only 1's are turned to 0's until garbage collection happens.
+After each commit, the old crc is 0'd, and a new entry calculated
+based on its new offset, then entered using ascii to denote the
+new commit.
+Once either we are out of commit entries, or garbage
+needs to be collected, then we refresh and copy new entries to the
+next two locations while deleting old.

 More to follow later..